I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Having even one negative review or blog post about your company or products will cost you many, many new distributors and customers short and long-term.
 Not to mention the constant frustration your current reps feel always having to battle that bad review.

-Leader Round-up – Launch consultant and Executive team has a meeting with the core leaders and shows them everything that has been created for the pre-launch.
+Leader Round-up – The Company Launch Consultant and Executive team has a meeting with the core leaders and shows them everything that has been created for the pre-launch.
 The overall pre-launch, launch, and post-launch marketing plans are shared.

 It is up to the leaders if they wish to use the system developed, in addition to the recruiting they are planning on doing.
 Those that do opt to participate will add some serious rocket fuel to their business.

-If there is a marketing budget available on the company side, then a replicated site would be set up to distribute those leads among the leaders.
+If there is a marketing budget available on the company side (highly recommended), then a replicated site would be set up to distribute those leads among the leaders.
 Exact details of this type of set-up and marketing reserved for clients.
+There are also several other pieces to this to build the team of leaders prior to the launch.
+Sorry, not going to share all my secrets here!

 Pre-Launch & Launch Technology Checklist – This is one many companies miss – and it could cost them their company.
-ALL of the pre-launch and launch technology needs to be 100% completed within 1-2 weeks of solid testing before the doors open to the pre-launch.
+Literally.
+ALL of the pre-launch and launch technology needs to be 100% completed within two weeks of going live.
+That’s tested.
+Finished.
+Ready to roll.

 If ANY delays are to happen, this is the last place that they can.
 Any delays of the launch of the company past this point, the pre-launch is cooked.
 Done.
 Most enrollments will be off doing something else.
 Trust and credibility would be out the window.

-Your pre-launch consultant works with you, your tech team, marketing staff, content developers, and any/all outsourced providers to ensure everything is ready to go and is 100% working.
+Your Launch Consultant works with you, your tech team, marketing staff, content developers, and any/all outsourced providers to ensure everything is ready to go and is 100% working.

 You want to literally be ready to open your doors to your company to go live prior to going into the pre-launch.
 I have a mountain of data to prove why this is mission-critical.